asfadmin/apt-insar/doc/UserGuide.md

 1. Download the [Docker for Mac](https://download.docker.com/mac/stable/Docker.dmg) installer (~650 MB).

-1. Double-click Docker.dmg to open the installer, then drag Moby the whale to the Applications folder.
+1. Double-click Docker.dmg to open the installer, then drag the Docker icon to the Applications folder.

    <p align="center"><img src="images/drag_and_drop.png" width="75%"></p>